-SSI participants begin study in the four major doctrinal courses (Civil Procedure, Contracts, Property, Critical Thinking and Torts) in June, as opposed to the traditional calendar start in August.
+SSI participants begin study in first-year doctrinal courses and skills courses in late June, as opposed to the traditional calendar start in August.
 Upon completion of the summer program, SSI participants receive academic credit for their work during the summer.
 They then return to school in August and resume their studies, picking up where their summer course study left off.
 Participation in SSI allows students to complete the remainder of their fall semester work at a slightly reduced pace.

 How does the SSI program benefit its participants?

 There are very few academic endeavors that are as challenging and difficult as the first year of law school.
 SSI is designed to give students a head start on their legal education by introducing them to the material they’ll be studying, as well as the strategies they will need to successfully navigate our curriculum.
 Getting adjusted to the rigor of the classes in a professional school setting will be highly important to your first-year success.
 Our belief is that SSI will increase the odds that students will perform at a higher level during their first year, and give participants a solid foundation upon which to build for the remainder of their matriculation at Central.

 For 2020, the program will begin June 29 and run until July 31.

 Will SSI participants take the same classes during the summer that they will take during the year?
 Will participants receive academic credit?